 Our natural teeth provide us with the abilities to chew and smile with confidence.
 But losing a tooth, while inconvenient and sometimes painful, doesn’t mean your carefree days of toothy grins and eating your favorite foods have to be over.
-We know that a missing tooth can have an immediate effect on your day-to-day activities, so Dr. Buck offers an excellent solution — dental implants!
+We know that a missing tooth can have an immediate effect on your day-to-day activities, so we offer an excellent solution — dental implants!
 Implants are the next best thing if we can’t have our natural teeth, and odds are you’ll quickly forget that you even have an implant.

 What Are Dental Implants?